How ADHD And Dopamine Are Connected?

 Do you feel guilty of slow learning and not paying the desired attention to the important tasks?

+You might be thinking that you are slow or careless, and a lazy person.
 This could be because you might have attention-deficit/hyperactivity disorder (ADHD), or your brain produces low dopamine.

 But what is the connection between ADHD and dopamine chemicals in the brain?